 - Arrange your bottles in the pressure cooker.
 Put a “dikin” (a ring stand?) so that your bottles does not touch the bottom of the pressure cooker.
 Sometimes I use 2 layers of the handy dandy baby Lampin (swaddling clothes) or a small towel.
 Fill water up to the middle-ish of your bottles.
 Cook for 45 minutes to 1 hour.

 - Store submerge in oil in the sterilized bottles until ready to eat.

-Note: This recipe is a gateway recipe to making your own recipe and create your own version.
+Note: This recipe is a gateway recipe to making your own sardines recipe and creating your own version.
 You can add chili, capers, or olives, the more sosyal, the better.
 You can use other fish like Tunsoy or Tawilis, or who knows, try salmon, haha!
-I also have a slow cooked version here: Slow Cooked Spanish Style Adobong Bangus Sardines
+I also have a slow-cooked version here: Slow Cooked Spanish Style Adobong Bangus Sardines